Resources

 Please contact us to access these community resources..

 “A song for people on Country.
-The song is a collaborative creation by music teachers, students, Yuggera eEders and a music producer as part of a RQIS song project – they would love to see it shared.
-Please contact your local Elders to have the chorus translated into the language of your country if you are not on Yuggera land."
+The song is a collaborative creation by music teachers, students, Yagarabul (Yuggera) Elders and a music producer as part of a RQIS song project – they would love to see it shared.
+Please contact your local Elders/ Language Custodians to have the chorus translated into the language of your country if you are not on Yagara Country (Yuggera)."

 Please contact us if you would like a copy of this booklet and we can email it to you.